dev-sidd-16/Django-Test-App/Readme.md

-A simple python file upload app using Django web framework !!
+A simple file upload app using Django web framework !!